 9.5.
 Transport of luggage or hand luggage

-On board, each paying traveller is allowed to carry one piece of hand luggage free of charge, without occupying a seat and arranged in such a way as to not obstruct passage or cause a disturbance, with a maximum size of 105 cm (the sum of length, width and depth) or 50x30x25 cm and a total weight not exceeding 10 kg.
-Transport of luggage constitutes an ancillary service to the transport contract established with the passenger.
+On board, each paying traveller is allowed to carry one piece of luggage free of charge, without occupying a seat and arranged in such a way as to not obstruct passage or cause a disturbance, with a maximum size of 105 cm (the sum of length, width and depth) or 50x30x25 cm and a total weight not exceeding 10 kg.
+Transport of luggage and pets constitutes an ancillary service to the transport contract established with the passenger.

+Excessively bulky items or items containing foul-smelling, noxious or dangerous substances (such as explosive and inflammable substances and objects, spontaneously inflammable, toxic, infectious, radioactive and corrosive substances and objects) will not be transported.
 Substances and items packaged for retail sale and intended for personal and/or domestic use, for health needs or for sports or leisure activities may also be considered as luggage.

 The Company is not liable for theft, tampering, deterioration or total or partial loss of the items carried; it is also not liable for luggage that is forgotten, lost or left unattended by the traveller on the bus or for luggage mix-ups between passengers.